-After repeated calls to this effect by scientists, the International Energy Agency and UN agencies, it was none other than the United Nations Secretary-General himself, Antonio Guterres, who called in September 2019 for a phase-out of coal and for no further building of any new coal-fired power plants from 2020 onwards.

-This is because, despite a cost that is now higher than renewable energy, coal continues to grow.
-More than 1100 new coal-fired power plant projects could be developed, enough to increase the global coal plant fleet by 25%l.
+After repeated calls to this effect by scientists, the International Energy Agency and UN agencies, it was none other than the United Nations Secretary-General himself, Antonio According to financial research conducted by the Dutch Guterres, who called in September 2019 for a phase-out consultancy firm Profundo, between January 2016 and of coal and for no further building of any new coal-fired September 2018 the top French banks, led by BNP Paribas, power plants from 2020 onwards. provided more than €10 billion in financing to the 120 most aggressive companies involved in the construction of new This is because, despite a cost that is now higher than coal-fired power plants.
+New financial data, extended to renewable energy, coal continues to grow.
+More than 1100 September 2019 and covering a wider range of new coal new coal-fired power plant projects could be developed, project developers, reinforces BNP Paribas' position as enough to increase the global coal plant fleet by 25%l. one of the leading western financiers of coal expansion, including even growing support for some of the largest developers in the sector.
+Among these beneficiaries is the Indonesian utility PLN Persero, which plans to build nearly 10 gigawatts of new coal-fired electricity generation capacity despite the fact that the sector has already caused the premature deaths of 6,000 people in Indonesia in 2015.